List of Haven characters: Duke Crocker

-Supporting characters
+Recurring characters

 Vince Teagues

 Played by Richard Donat.
 Vince runs the local newspaper with his brother whom he lovingly bickers with.
 He is the more reflective brother.
 Vince and his brother are very helpful to Audrey and appear to be some of the most open people in Haven.
 He also agrees to keep quiet about The Troubles.
 He is a talented sketch artist as well.
 Beneath his mild exterior is a person who can be menacing, as seen when he talked with Max Hansen in the first-season finale.
 In the later episodes of season 2, a conflict is growing between Vince and his brother about the Troubles, with Vince supporting Audrey and Nathan.
 In "Over My Head", it is revealed that along with his brother, he owns nearly half the commercial real estate in Haven, as well millions of dollars in off-shore bank accounts.
 In "Magic Hour", he admits that he and his brother manipulated Audrey and others, although he says it was for benevolent purposes.
 In "Thanks for the Memories" Vince explains to Duke that he is the leader of the Guard and has protected Duke from those in the Guard who wanted to kill Duke.

 Vince has shown that he was in love with Sarah Vernon (Audrey in the 1950s) as his brother was.